-More than 90% of consumers make a purchase after viewing a business on Yelp.
+Yelp reviews are important because more than 90% of consumers make a purchase after viewing a business on Yelp.

 If a customer tries to contact you and the phone number is wrong, or if they show up to your store thinking you’re open and you’re actually closed, it’s going to hurt you.

-It’s in your best interest to claim your business on Yelp so that you can control the information in your listing.
+So, it’s in your best interest to claim your business on Yelp so that you can control the information in your listing.

 7. Implement a customer loyalty program

 If you’re looking for a fast way to increase sales, you need to learn how to create a customer loyalty program.